 Contact Air Lift Performance customer service first if:

-- · Parts are missing from the kit. - Need technical assistance on installation or operation.
+- · Parts are missing from the kit.

+- Need technical assistance on installation or operation.

+- Broken or defective parts in the kit.

+- · Wrong parts in the kit.

+- · Have a warranty claim or question.

 Contact the retailer where the kit was purchased: